Explainable Equivariant Neural Networks for Particle Physics: PELICAN: Equivariance and jet physics

-Here, $\textsc{Msg}$ is a node-wise nonlinear map (``message forming'') shared between all nodes, and $\textsc{Agg}$ is a general permutation-equivariant linear mapping (``aggregation'') acting on the particle indices of $T$.
+In this nomenclature, $\textsc{Msg}$ is a node-wise nonlinear map (\textit{message forming}) shared between all nodes, and $\textsc{Agg}$ is a general permutation-equivariant linear mapping (\textit{aggregation}) acting on the particle indices of $T$.
 Note that whether $\textsc{Msg}$ is node-wise and whether $\textsc{Agg}$ is linear is somewhat ambiguous based on how one separates the mappings into their components, which is why, in particular, the traditional formulation of message passing allows messages to be functions of pairs of nodes.
-In practice, our aggregation block will also involve a nonlinear activation function.
+In practice, our aggregation block will permit nonlinear aggregation functions such as max-pooling and in fact contain an additional nonlinear activation function.